stripe/stripe-go/WIPv73Changelog.md

 - `InvoiceListLinesParams.Customer` and `InvoiceListLinesParams.Subscription` (these are not available for Invoice `ListLines`, but are available for `List`)
 - `Updated` and `UpdatedBy` from `RadarValueList`
 - `Name` from `RadarValueListItem`
+- `ReviewReasonType` type from `Review` resource.
+Use `ReviewReason` instead
+- `SetupIntentCancellationReasonFailedInvoice` and `SetupIntentCancellationReasonFraudulent` values from `SetupIntentCancellationReason`